vlyubin/plato/README.md

 ## Prerequisites

 You will need an Openai API key (we're using gpt3.5) and Elevenlabs API key.
-If you're new to openai, you'll get ~$7 worth of free usage initially, and any further gpt3.5 usage is pretyy cheap.
+If you're new to openai, you'll get ~$7 worth of free usage initially, and any further gpt3.5 usage is pretty cheap.
 For Elevenlabs, you can get initial monthly membership for $1.

 Create `credentials.txt` file in `server` directory that contains the following: